tamglaeser/dga-feed/README.md

 - *description*
 - *manpage*

-The program is made up of several functions which can be called by a menu: 1 to list all the information, 2 to only list the domain names (to potentially block), 3 to list the domains and name server IPs (to potentially find malware and the attacker), 4 to list all the information of a certain C&C IP (to block that server specifically), and 5 to list all the information on the C&Cs of a specific DGA family; with this information, the domain names could be blacklisted and the malware and attacker potentially identified.
+The program is made up of several functions which can be called by the command line.

 #### Prerequisites